Cerebral Palsy, Orthopedic Sports Medicine, Orthopedic Surgery, Orthopedic Surgery-Hip

 Fitzsimons Army Medical Center (of Aurora, CO) GME

 Brooke Army Medical Center GME

-Dr. Henry Chambers directs the Southern California Cerebral Palsy Center at Rady Children's Hospital-San Diego, co-directs the 360 Sports Medicine program, and is a clinical professor at UC San Diego School of Medicine.
+Dr. Henry Chambers directs the Southern California Cerebral Palsy Center at Rady Children's Hospital-San Diego, co-directs the 360 Sports Medicine program, and is a professor of clinical orthopedic surgery at UC San Diego School of Medicine.